arisuvade/message-spammer/README.md

 This project is licensed under the [MIT License](https://github.com/arisuvade/message-spammer/blob/main/LICENSE).

 ## Acknowledgements
-This script was inspired by the need to send mass messages to people for various purposes.
-Thanks to the open-source community for providing the tools and resources needed to create this script.
+This app was inspired by the need to send mass messages to people for various purposes.
+Thanks to the open-source community for providing the tools and resources needed to create this app.

 ## Contribution
 If you find any bugs or issues, feel free to open an issue or submit a pull request to contribute to the project.